aionnetwork/aion-docs/developers/nodes/overview.md

 There are three different components on the Aion network: nodes, kernels, and the Aion Virtual Machine (AVM).

 Nodes are essentially a container for both the kernel and the AVM.
 Requests coming into a node first go to the kernel, using the JSON-RPC layer.
-JSON-RPC stands for _JavaScript Object Notation Remote Procedure Call_ and is an agreed-upon standard that allows different programs to interact with eath other.
-The kernel then translates this request into _bytecode_, which is somehting that the AVM can understand.
+JSON-RPC stands for _JavaScript Object Notation Remote Procedure Call_ and is an agreed-upon standard that allows different programs to interact with each other.
+The kernel then translates this request into _bytecode_, which is something that the AVM can understand.
 This translated-request is then passed off to the AVM that processes it and returns a response to the kernel.
 Finally, the kernel translates the response back into JSON-RPC and sends it out back to the user on the internet.

 ![Diagram showing the relationship between nodes, kernels, and the AVM.](/developers/nodes/images/node-kernel-avm.png)